pierrelouis-cmrt/pierrelouis.net/posts/notes/md/Motivation - A personal take.md

 But the concept of motivation itself is kinda hard to grasp and even comprehend.
 So is there a proper way to summon motivation as a whole?
 Or should I focus on finding near objectives and goals to give a place/state to move my life to?

 When I look at where my motivation actually comes from, I realise how different it can be from person to person.
-For some people, a source of motivation can be fear, fame and failure itself.
+For some people, a source of motivation can be fear or even failure itself.

 For me, it’s the opposite: fear grips my mind and I feel like I’m almost paralyzed.
 It’s a very weird feeling.